 Pacholec MD is user-friendly and easy to use for even those who do not consider themselves "tech-savy".
 There is a practitioner dashboard, where Dr. Pacholec can monitor your progress between visits and will be alerted if you gain or lose a certain amount of weight.
 The messaging feature allows Dr. Pacholec to chat with you regarding your progress and offer suggestions on meal planning or calorie intake.
 Since most patients only see Dr. Pacholec on a monthly or bi-monthly program at both our Lutz, FL and St. Petersburg, FL locations, this app will help us all stay connected in between visits and facilitate with healthy, quick weight loss!
 To learn more, contact either of our Lutz, Fl or St. Petersburg, FL offices.
-Our pre-sale on the bio-impedance scales and wristband trackers that integrate with the app will be ending soon, so purchase your scale/tracker bundle for $125 today!
-Call either our Lutz, FL or St Petersburg, FL location to purchase your bundle or click the link below to order directly from our website.
+Call either our Lutz, FL or St Petersburg, FL location to purchase your products or click the link below to order directly from our website.

 Check out our new mobile application, Pacholec MD for patients at both our Lutz, FL and St Petersburg, FL offices.
 This app enables patients to keep track of their calories, meal planning, nutrition, exercise, supplement intake and water intake.
 For enhanced features, users can purchase a bio-impedance scale and wristband tracker to track weight, BMI, lean body mass, visceral fat, water retention, steps, sleep and activity level among others.
 Dr. Pacholec and our Nurse Practitioner, Lauren DeNeve will be able to access your information and view your progress.
 The dashboard is 100% HIPAA compliant, so all of your information will be safely stored and secure.
 The messaging feature on the app allows patients to communicate directly with Dr. Pacholec and Ms. DeNeve in regards to their progress, calorie intake or any other questions that may arise.
 This allows for better patient engagement in between visits and helps keep patients and practitioners accountable for progress towards a weight loss goal.
 It's so easy to use!
 Even people who struggle with technology will find this app to be a breeze.
 We are offering a huge discount on pre-sale orders of scales and wristband trackers at a bundled rate of $125 (retail $170!) to patients who order before the end of January 2019.
 You can purchase at our website, drpacholec.com or by contacting either our Lutz, FL office, 813-909-4430 or our St Petersburg, FL office at 727-502-2000.
 Happy Holidays!